yanivps/ESP8266TimeAlarms/README.md

 TimeAlarms for ESP arduino version 2.4.0 using newlibc time

-The Alarm library is a companion to the Time library that makes it easy to perform tasks at specific times or after specific intervals.
+The ESP8266TimeAlarm is no longer dependen on the Time library

 Tasks scheduled at a particular time of day are called Alarms, tasks scheduled after an interval of time has elapsed are called Timers.